 Upper Moutere – a small village outside Nelson in New Zealand’s South Island – home to a bunch of creative and productive people.

-They make glorious wine, stunning sheep cheese and olive oils.
-They grow gourmet mushrooms and strawberries and make traditional cider from real cider apples.
+They make glorious wine, stunning cheeses from both sheep and cows milk.
+They grow gourmet mushrooms, crush rich olives for fresh and peppery olive oil.
+They make traditional cider from real cider apples.
 Local conserves are made and bottled in the village using plums, blackberries and boysenberries.
-It is home to leading ceramic artists, sculptors and wood workers.
+Try artisan’s sausages, salami and smoked duck.
+Find the unique flavour of black garlic.
+They include famous ceramic artists, sculptors, wood workers and a jeweller.
 The Moutere Inn is the oldest pub in New Zealand and pours 13 artisan beers.
+Handmade baskets from local supplejack and willow, a flock of friendly alpacas and an elegant country restaurant complete the picture.